collective/collective.geo.opensearch/README.rst

 You have to choose 'Open Search Map View' manually for this link.

-georss feeds will be converted into a html search result and a kml map layer. kml sources will be passed on 'as is' (so be cautious of malicious html) and the name and description of the placemarks displayed as search results.
+georss feeds will be converted into a html search result and a kml map layer. kml sources will be passed on 'as is' (the description is passed through htmllaundry) and the name and description of the placemarks displayed as search results.

 The view consits of a simple searchform, the map displaying the georss